clarkezone/selfhostinfrablog/_posts/2022-06-22-k8s-deploy-tip.md

 klean plugin
 k9s

-For more detail on the above, see my [[Kubernetes tools I used in 2022]] post
+For more detail on the above, see [[Kubernetes tools I used in 2022]] post

+## Approach
-This article assumes you understand some of the basic kubernetes resource types such as  pods, deployments, services and have a working familiarity with kubectl
+This article assumes you have a basic understanding some of simple kubernetes concepts such as resource types pods, deployments, services and have a working familiarity with kubectl

-** Approach
-Kubernetes manifests can be quite intimidating if you are coming from docker and/or are new to kubernetes.

 1. Create a deployment
 `kubectl create deployment homer-deployment --image b4bz/homer`